 A chance to say thanks to our volunteers

-National Volunteer Week provides the department with an opportunity to say a very special thank you to our caring, creative, diverse and generous volunteers.
+National Volunteer Week provided the department with an opportunity to say a very special thank you to our caring, creative, diverse and generous volunteers.

-In times of crisis, volunteers step up to help and provide crucial support to our schools, preschools and children’s centre.
-So we’re stepping up to make sure that National Volunteers Week 2020 goes ahead as usual, with online activities replacing some of our regular in-person events.
+In times of crisis, volunteers have stepped up to help and provide crucial support to our schools, preschools and children’s centre.
+So we’re stepping up to make sure that National Volunteers Week 2020 went ahead as usual, with online activities replacing some of our regular in-person events.

-From the January bushfires to the current COVID-19 challenges, this year has highlighted just how much we need volunteers and it is more important than ever to recognise them.
-There are many ways we can still do this.
-We want schools and preschools to get creative and consider ways they can still acknowledge the volunteers who make a difference to their communities during this celebratory week.
+From the January bushfires to the current COVID-19 challenges, this year has highlighted just how much we need volunteers and it was more important than ever to recognise them.

-Here are some of the ways the department is thanking and supporting volunteers during National Volunteer Week
+Here are some of the ways the department thanked and supported volunteers during National Volunteer Week 2020

-The Minister for Education, Hon John Gardner has delivered a video message to recognise the department’s volunteer workforce, and acknowledge the contribution they make in the education and wellbeing of children and young people.
+The Minister for Education, Hon John Gardner delivered a video message to recognise the department’s volunteer workforce, and acknowledged the contribution they made in the education and wellbeing of children and young people.

 Mental health and wellbeing

-During these uncertain times we know the importance of everyone’s wellbeing and want to share some useful resources with our volunteers.
+During these uncertain times we know the importance of everyone’s wellbeing and wanted to share some useful resources with our volunteers.

 Minister’s Volunteering Award for Outstanding Service